edgeimpulse/example-multi-impulse-python/README.md

 ```

 - **`--camera`**: The camera ID (default: `0` for the first camera) or a video file path.
+- **`--extracted-object-size`**: (Optional) Size of the squared bounding boxes around the extracted objects in pixels.
+Increase if you have large objects, decrease if you have small objects (default: 150)
 - **`--save-images-interval`**: (Optional) The interval in seconds for saving processed images (default: `0`, meaning no images will be saved).

 For example, to run the app using a video file and save images every 10 seconds, use: